 - Wooden spoon for stirring.

-- Toothpicks for taste testing, you don’t want to use a fork, the metal may mess with the good bacteria we are growing.
+- Toothpicks for taste testing, don’t use a fork, the metal may mess with the good bacteria that are growing.

 Fermented Bell Pepper Recipe:

-- Place in mason jar/ or other vessel, leave a 1-2 inch headspace.
-Bigger jars will need more headspace and more weights.
+- Place bell peppers in mason jar leave a 1-2 inch headspace.

 - Add a 5% brine, fill until just over the weights.
 Add more weights if needed.
 Give the weights a little push to make sure they are down as much as possible.